 Get a Programmable Thermostat

-We’ve said it before and we’ll say it again – a programmable thermostat saves you energy and money no matter what season it is.
-A programmable thermostat will enable you to decrease your home temperature while you are away to help reduce heating costs, and turn up the temperature before you even arrive home to provide the right amount of home comfort.
+We can’t say it enough – a programmable thermostat saves you energy and money no matter what time of year it is.
+A programmable thermostat will enable you to lower your home temperature while you are away to help reduce heating costs, and turn up the temperature before you even arrive home to give you the right amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the correct amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your furnace doesn’t have to operate as much, and therefore saves you money by lowering your heating costs.
-Check with your local utility companies about rebates on installing or upgrading your home’s insulation.
+Having the right amount of attic insulation helps retain heat during the winter, lowering your energy use because your furnace doesn’t have to operate as much, and therefore saves you money by lowering your heating costs.
+Ask your local utility companies about rebates for upgrading or installing your attic insulation.

-If you insulate your hot water pipes, it can actually help raise the temperature a couple of degrees.
-Hotter water on a decreased setting?
+Insulating your hot water pipes can actually help increase the temperature a couple of degrees.
+Hot water on a decreased setting?
 That lowers your energy use and bills – yes, please!

 Get a Heating Tune-Up

-Be sure your heater is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Fras-Air/General Service Experts.
-Currently we are offering discounts on our seasonal tune ups to help make sure you stay warm and safe through the winter.
+Make sure your heater is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Fras-Air/General Service Experts.
+Currently we are providing discounts on our heating tune ups to help make sure you stay warm and safe through the winter.
 Call 908-448-2154 today to schedule your heating tune-up or set up a free in-home estimate on a new, energy-efficient heating and cooling system.